Johann Gudenus: Early life

 Born into the noble Gudenus family, he is the second born son of FPÖ politician John Graf von Gudenus and his wife, Marie Louise Bilogan (born 1951), daughter of Austrian Oberst Leopold Bilogan (1912–1995).
 He has three brothers.

 Politics

-Following the Ibiza affair, Gudenus resigned from all political posts in May 2019.
+From 2017 to 2019 he was a member of the National Council.
+However, following the Ibiza affair, Gudenus resigned from all political posts in May 2019.